Linear and nonlinear stability of rate-and-state faults: Governing equations and linearization about steady state

-where $V=\partial\delta/\partial t$ is the slip rate, $\theta$ is a state variable, $f_c$, $V_c$, and $\theta_c$ are reference values for friction, sliding and state, and the coefficients $a$ and $b$ are dimensionless parameters.
-A number of evolution laws were proposed for the state variable, [\emph{Ruina}, 1983]

-Each law is a function of the dimensionless parameter $V\theta/D_c$ where $D_c$ is a characteristic distance.
-The three laws share the steady-state point $V\theta/D_c=1$ and a common linearization about this point.
+The shear strength is $\tau_s(x,t)=\sigma f(x,t)$ where $\sigma$ is the fault-normal stress and $f$ is a rate- and state-dependent friction coefficient that may be written as \begin{linenomath*} \end{linenomath*} where $V=\partial\delta/\partial t$ is the slip rate, $\theta$ is a state variable, $f_i$, $V_i$, and $\theta_i$ are reference values for friction, sliding and state, and the coefficients $a$ and $b$ are dimensionless parameters.
+A number of evolution laws were proposed for the state variable, [{\it Ruina}, 1983] \begin{linenomath*} \end{linenomath*} The last evolution law, (\ref{eq:in}), corresponds to a one-parameter family of laws in terms of $\epsilon$, which allows to continuously transition from the aging law ($\epsilon=1$) to the slip law ($\epsilon\rightarrow0$).
+Each law is a function of the dimensionless parameter $V\theta/D_c$ where $D_c$ is a characteristic slip distance.
+The three laws share the steady-state point $V\theta/D_c=1$, when $\partial\theta/\partial t=0$, and a common linearization about this point.